facebookarchive/AsyncDisplayKit/docs/_docs/node-overview.md

 </table>

 <br>
-Despite having rough equivalencies to UIKit components, in general, AsyncDisplayKit nodes offer more advanced features and conveniences.
+Despite having rough equivalencies to UIKit components, in general, Texture nodes offer more advanced features and conveniences.
 For example, an `ASNetworkImageNode` does automatic loading and cache management, and even supports progressive jpeg and animated gifs.

-The <a href = "https://github.com/facebook/AsyncDisplayKit/tree/master/examples/AsyncDisplayKitOverview">`AsyncDisplayKitOverview`</a> example app gives basic implementations of each of the nodes listed above.
+The <a href = "https://github.com/texturegroup/texture/tree/master/examples/AsyncDisplayKitOverview">`AsyncDisplayKitOverview`</a> example app gives basic implementations of each of the nodes listed above.

 # Node Inheritance Hierarchy

-All AsyncDisplayKit nodes inherit from `ASDisplayNode`.
+All Texture nodes inherit from `ASDisplayNode`.

 <img src="/static/images/node-hierarchy.png" alt="node inheritance flowchart">